pablobm/pygame-tutorial/source/lessons/00600-lists/index.html.markdown

 1. Import Pygame into the program.
 2. Define the color black as a constant.
 3. Initialize Pygame
-4. Create a screen window and give it a name.
+4. Create a screen window and put it in a variable.

 So far, it's all stuff we have done before.
 Next let's apply some of what we saw in the chapter about objects: